 Having “the talk” with your teenagers is more important than ever.
 The talk about social media, that is, and how it impacts all of us.
-And before it gets a foothold in their lives, your teenager should hear this message from you: Facebook is not real life.
+And before it gets a foothold in their lives, your teenager should hear this message from you.
+Facebook is not real life.

-Once your child has been accepted to college, he or she will likely be invited to join a Class of [graduation year] Facebook group.
-There will be friend requests from others who have been accepted, and maybe some students who are already there.

-(Here, your rule about not accepting requests from people you don’t know in real life goes right out the window.
+Once your child has been accepted to college, they will likely be invited to join a Class of [graduation year] social media group.
+There will be friend or follow requests from others who have been accepted, and maybe some students who are already there.
+Here, your rule about not accepting requests from people you don’t know in real life goes right out the window.

 Your teenagers will argue that they will know them in real life, next fall, and argue that these relationships are “safe.”
-Any arguments to the contrary will likely be shrugged off, and the response will be that next year you won’t know what they are doing anyway.)
+Any arguments to the contrary will likely be shrugged off, and the response will be that next year you won’t know what they are doing anyway.

 With these new friendships, your child’s world will be opened to many new influences.
 Most colleges pull students from a wide area, many from the entire country and maybe even the world.
 In some ways, social media is helpful in bringing these students together, as there is almost a guarantee of having friends before setting foot on campus.

 In 2011, The American Academy of Pediatrics linked excessive use of social media sites such as Facebook to instances of adolescent depression.
 Similarly, a 2014 academic article, Seeing Everyone Else’s Highlight Reels: How Facebook Usage Is Linked To Depressive Symptoms, looked at two research studies and concluded that “people feel depressed after spending a great deal of time on Facebook because they feel badly when comparing themselves to others.”

-To illustrate, try an experiment, and considering doing it together with your teenager.
+To illustrate, try an experiment together with your teenager.
 Pretend for a moment that you are not you.
 Look at your personal Facebook postings over the past year.
 Is this a real depiction of what life was like?